 A lesson in the past

-With the 70th anniversary of D-Day coming this Friday, it is interesting to look once again at the man chosen to lead the retaking of Europe.
+With the 73rd anniversary of D-Day coming Tuesday, it is interesting to look once again at the man chosen to lead the retaking of Europe.

 In the biography “Eisenhower in War and Peace,” author Jean Edward Smith makes the argument that Dwight David Eisenhower’s willingness to compromise made him the only selection for supreme commander of the European Theater of Operations during World War II.